cj0x39e/retrying-dynamic-import/README.md

 English | [中文](https://github.com/cj0x39e/retrying-dynamic-import/blob/main/README.zh-CN.md)

-When using "dynamic import", we can't get the module again when the import loads unsuccessfully.
-Therefore, I wrote this library to attempt to solve the issue.
+If a “dynamic module” fails to load, the browser will not load it again forever. so, I wrote this lib to attempt to solve the issue.

 ### What does it resolve?

-1. If the code 'import('a.js')' has failed when loaded, this library will retry when loading again.
+1. If  'import('a.js')' has failed, the lib will load it again as the load process is called.
 The default behavior will fail immediately.

-2. If the user is unable to  access the internet, it will fail immediately and will not proceed to execute the import function.
+2. If the user can’t access the internet, the library will fail immediately, but this is not the same as the browser’s default behavior, it doesn’t do the load process.

-3. This library will attempt to reload any CSS files that have failed to load.
+3. The lib will attempt to reload any failed  CSS files.

 If a.js dependencies b.js and b.js is a 'static import module', the load of a.js will fail if b.js has failed to load.
 Unfortunately, it can't be fixed.